cjewett1/cjewett1/README.md

   - Playing with my 3 animals.
 I have 2 cats and a dog!

-  - Hanging out or making dinner with my wonderful wife
+  - Making dinner or spending time with my wonderful wife (we are currently obssessed with The Binding of Isaac and Wingspan)

-  - Playing something on my gaming pc!
 </details>

 ## Connect with me